How can songs and music help you learn French?

 1. Make use of French music for entertainment

-You can create playlists comprising songs matching your language level and preferences.
+You can create playlists of songs that match your language level and preferences.

 French music can enhance the effectiveness and joy of the learning process.
-It has the prospect of improving your language comprehension.
+It may also improve language comprehension.

-You can engage in different enjoyable versions of it.
-TV shows, music, and films that help French learners.
+You can engage in various enjoyable activities—TV shows, music, and films that support French learners.

 If you want to remember the new song words, try making flashcards.